Evangelism charges dropped against Moroccan convert

 Any attempt to induce a Muslim to convert is illegal.
 According to Article 220 of the Penal Code, any attempt to stop one or more persons from the exercise of their religious beliefs or from attendance at religious services is unlawful and may be punished by three-to-six months’ imprisonment and a fine of 200 to 500 dirhams.
 The Article applies the same penalty to anyone who “shakes the faith of a Muslim”, or converts him to another religion.

-Morocco is ranked No. 44 on Open Doors International’s World Watch List, which ranks the 50 countries where it is most difficult to practise Christianity.
+Morocco is ranked No. 44 on Open Doors International’s World Watch List, which ranks the 50 countries where it is most difficult to practice Christianity.

 The list cites Islamic extremism as the major challenge facing Morocco’s Christians.
 The moderate Islamist Party for Justice and Democracy (PJD) has held power since winning parliamentary elections in 2011, following a general referendum on a reformed Constitution after ‘Arab Spring’ protests.